LuisAPR1/LuisAPR1/README.md

   </a>
 </p>

----

-## 🧭 Sobre mim
+## 🧭 About Me

 - MSc in Computer Engineering @ Instituto Superior Técnico (2023-2025) built on a BSc from Universidade do Algarve (grade: 15/20)
 - From hands-on technician to research-driven engineer: pragmatic about tools, obsessed with systems that impact real people
 - Balanced experience across backend/frontend, data, distributed systems, AI experiments and user-oriented product design
-- Opero bem em equipas multidisciplinares, gosto de mentorar e tenho alta tolerância para problemas cabeludos
-- Atualmente à procura de um estágio ou posição entry-level onde possa aplicar estes fundamentos e aprender ainda mais
+- Comfortable in multidisciplinary teams, happy to mentor, and have a high tolerance for hairy problems
+- Currently looking for an internship or entry-level role where I can apply these fundamentals and keep learning

-## 🚀 Agora mesmo
+## 🚀 Right Now

-- Finalizando disciplinas de sistemas distribuídos, engenharia de software e IA aplicada
+- Finishing coursework in distributed systems, software engineering, and applied AI
-- Aprofundando arquiteturas event-driven (FastAPI + Redis + RabbitMQ + CockroachDB)
+- Deep diving event-driven architectures (FastAPI + Redis + RabbitMQ + CockroachDB)
-- Explorando novas formas de representar dados e métricas pessoais em GitHub Pages
-- Disponível para colaborar em projetos que combinem produto, experiência do utilizador e fundamentos sólidos
+- Exploring new ways to showcase personal metrics on GitHub Pages
+- Open to collaborating on projects that combine product thinking, user experience, and solid fundamentals

 ---